DataAnalyticsEngineering/UMAT_2scale_LSDYNA/readme.md

   - `test_call_py.sh`: compiles and runs a Fortran function that calls a Python one via C++

 ## Examples:
+Check `3_run_examples.sh` to know how to run the following examples:

 - `examples/two_scale/analytical_mat_parameter`

   Temperature dependent material parameters are considered here and given as lambda functions in `material_parameters.py`.